AliceWonderMiscreations/libbitcoin-RPM/README.md

 you will need to make `boost-devel` is installed.
 Both can not be installed at the same time.

+### Why compat devel packages conflict with CentOS version devel packages

 I apologize for this inconvenience, but I do not like putting software under RPM management in `/opt`.
-To me, `/opt` is for software packaged by a third party vendor outside of the RPM / yum system and software managed by RPM / yum should have an install prefix of `/usr`.
+To me, `/opt` is for software packaged by a third party vendor outside of the RPM / yum system (e.g. TeXLive or Oracle Java) and software managed by RPM / yum should have an install prefix of `/usr`.

 Basically, it is my opinion that one should always be able to unmount `/opt` without *anything* in `/usr` breaking __and__ without the RPM database